KasRoudra/wififtp/README.md

 ### [+]Features
 #### You can change both port and shared folder.
 Without change default port will be 8000 and default folder will be the folder from which the file is executed!

-## [+]!Caution:

-### You must need "Python" installed in your operating system.
-If you use windows you also have to enable python from "Windows Firewall".
-If you can't enable python from firewall, you may need to disable firewall while using ftp!
 ### Your sharing link will be like "ftp://192.168.0.105:8080".
 Make sure you are connected to router/Wi-Fi to aceess folder from other device!
 ## [+] Screenshot:
 <img src="https://github.com/KasRoudra/wififtp/blob/main/ss.jpeg">